kolabri/kolabri.io/content/company/index.md

 Back in academia, Max performed over six years of research on InnerSource and consulted companies including Siemens, Continental, and Black Duck Software.
 He developed the contribution-flow method for evaluating and auditing InnerSource success in large organizations.
 Max holds a doctoral degree from FAU Erlangen, Germany.

-Reach out to Max via <a href="mailto:maximilian@kolabri.io">maximilian@kolabri.io</a>.
+Reach out to Max via <a href="mailto:max@kolabri.io">max@kolabri.io</a>.

 ### Michael Dorner

 Michael Dorner is a partner a co-founder of Kolabri, where he helps companies kick-start and scale their InnerSource programs.

-Michael is holds a researcher position at Blekinge Institute of Technology (BTH) in Sweden.
+Michael holds a researcher position at Blekinge Institute of Technology (BTH) in Sweden.
 In a prior life, he worked as a data scientist and software developer in Siemens Healthcare.
 In his work, Michael focuses on leveraging software development simulation and data analytics to understand how developers communicate and collaborate - which is also the theoretical backbone for his pragmatic consulting on InnerSource and software engineering.

 Reach out to Michael via <a href="mailto:michael@kolabri.io">michael@kolabri.io</a>.